 This page is getting somewhat old, but don’t get me wrong, it is still very useful and I would still use it.
-However, I have created a newer version with more up-to-date information om Spindle Cell Lipoma of the Breast.
+However, I have a newer page with more up-to-date information on benign breast conditions, including Spindle Cell Lipoma of the Breast.

 Potentially malignant features of spindle cell breast lipoma

 One common feature to all breast spindle cell lipomas is the presence of spindle cells without epithelial cells.
-Benign spindle cell lipomas tend to have a very bland appearance, with varied mixtures of spindle and oval cells with bland nuclei, inconspicuous nucleoli, and a very low rate of cell mitosis.
-Benign spindle cell lipomas will also not show signs of necrosis.
+Benign spindle cell lipomas tend to have a very bland appearance.
+There is a varied mixture of spindle and oval cells with bland nuclei, inconspicuous nucleoli, and a very low rate of cell mitosis.
+A benign spindle cell lipoma will also not show signs of necrosis.

 Some features are similar to malignant breast myoepithelioma

-Potentially malignant breast tumors which have similar features to breast spindle cell lipoma would include spindle cell breast carcinoma, malignant myoepithelioma of the breast, and leiomyosarcoma of the breast.
+Potentially malignant breast tumors which have similar features to breast spindle cell lipoma would include:-

 Mammogram and ultrasound evaluation of breast spindle cell lipoma

-Breast spindle cell lipomas usually appear on a mammogram as a well-circumscribed mass.
-On ultrasound, a spindle cell breast lipoma will usually be seen as a homogeneously hyperechoic mass or nodule, primarly solid, and with a low echogenicity shell.
+A breast spindle cell lipoma usually appears on a mammogram as a well-circumscribed mass.
+On ultrasound, a spindle cell lipoma of the breast will usually be seen as a homogeneously hyperechoic mass or nodule,

-Sonogram features of breast spindle cell lipomas can share some characteristics with hamartoma and other benign breast tumors, so fine needle biopsy is usually recommended for further investigation, at the very least.
+Sonogram features of breast spindle cell lipomas can share some characteristics with hamartoma and other benign breast tumors, so fine needle biopsy is usually necessary for further investigation, at the very least.

 Typical histological features of breast spindle cell lipoma

-As mentioned, a typical benign spindle cell breast lipoma will contain somewhat uniform spindle cells intermingles with thick collagen bundles and mature adipocytes.
-Sometimes they can appear ‘entrapped‘ within normal breast ducts, lobules, blood vessels, and nerves, which can give the false appearance of an aggressively infiltrating tumor.
+So, a typical benign spindle cell lipoma of the breast will contain somewhat uniform spindle cells together with thick collagen bundles and mature adipocytes.
+Sometimes they can appear ‘entrapped’ within normal breast ducts, lobules, blood vessels, and nerves.
+So, this can be confusing to medics as it gives the false appearance of an aggressively infiltrating tumor.

 Spindle cell breast lipomas can grow quite large